neuronic-games/levelfly/README.md

 ## Working on Levelfly

 These instructions have been tested on Linux & OSX.
-Please [edit this file][editreadme] if you can add set-up instructions for any other platform, or for tools like Docker or Vagrant.
+If you can add set-up instructions for any other platform, or for tools like Docker or Vagrant, please [edit this README][editreadme] and share your wisdom!

 1. Install [Postgres][postgres], and Ruby 2.4.10 ([RVM][rvm] is recommended)
 2. Check out the Levelfly code: